 - c.
 Start the drying cycle. - d.
 The hot surface ignitor will turn on.
-After approximately 4-seconds the hot surface ignitor will shut off and the gas valve will be energized.
-Ignition (flame) should now be established. - e.
+After approximately 4 seconds the Glo Bar will shut off and the gas valve will be energized.
+The flame should now be established. - e.
 With the burner flame on, remove the flame sensor wire from the S2 terminal of the HSI module.
 The burner flame must shut off immediately. - f.
 Stop the drying cycle, with the flame sensor wire still removed, restart the drying cycle. - g.
-The hot surface ignitor will turn on, and after approximately 4-seconds the hot surface ignitor will shut off.
-The gas valve will be energized and the hot surface ignitor will shut off.
-Ignition (flame) should be evident for approximately 7-seconds and then shut off. - h.
+The hot surface ignitor will turn on and after approximately 4-seconds the hot surface ignitor will shut off.
+The gas valve will be energized and a burner flame should be evident for approximately 7-seconds and then shut off. - h.
 The Hot Surface Ignition (HSI) module will attempt two (2) additional ignition trials after which the HSI module will lock out and the "red" indicator light will flash continuously. - i.
 Functional check of the Hot Surface Ignition (HSI) Module is complete. - 1) Replace the flame sensor wire from the S2 terminal to the HSI module.

-SECTION VII REVERSING TIMER SPIN/DWELL ADJUSTMENTS
+SECTION VIII REVERSING TIMER SPIN AND DWELL ADJUSTMENTS

-Timer models have an electronic reversing timer in the electrical service box which is located in the upper left rear area of the dryer.
+Dual timer models with "reversing option" have an electric reversing timer in the electric service box which is located in the upper rear area of the dryer.

-Both the Dwell (stop) Time and the basket (tumbler) Spin Time are adjustable by mode selection switches located on the electronic timer (as noted in the illustration below).
+Both the dwell (stop) time and basket (tumbler) spin time are adjustable by mode selection switches located on the electronic timer (as noted in the illustration below).

 TIMING LEGEND

-SPIN TIME
+Spin Time

-Switch Postion Number 1 2 3 4 5
+Switch Position Number 1 2 3 4 5

 Time in Seconds 30 60 90 120 150

-DWELL (Stop) TIME

-Switch Postion Number 1 2 3 4 5
+Dwell (Stop) Time 1 2 3 4 5

-Time in Seconds 5 6 8 10 12
+Switch Position Number 5 6 8 10 12

-Values shown are +/- 1 second. •
+Values shown are +/- 1 second.